AdityaSinghShekhawat/Web-Scraping-plus-Sentiment-Analysis-Using-NLP/README.md

 # Motivation:-
-In today’s retail marketing world, there are so many new products are emerging every day.
-Therefore, customers need to rely largely on product reviews to make up their minds for better decision-making on purchase.
-However, searching and comparing text reviews can be frustrating for users.
-Hence, we need better numerical ratings system based on the reviews which will make customers purchase decision with ease.
+As customers, we need to rely largely on product reviews to make up our minds for better purchasing decisions.
+However, ratings on products are not standardized.
+That is, they do not take the emotion of customers into account.
+Hence there can be a huge difference between what the customer wrote and its rating of the product.

 So, I have made a website which scrape reviews of products from Amazon and run sentiment analysis on them, thus ranking them based on customer happiness and comparing against the actual ratings.